 body, when you've reached a particular age or stress level.
 The

 roots of this problem actually go way back to early childhood, and

 if you've become a People

 Pleaser, you're at much higher risk for acquiring this

-disorder, because you’ve lived for many years with fear or self-judgment
+may have lived for many years with fear or self-judgment about feeling

 now having to maneuver around on some very lumpy terrain!
 As this